-American River Rafting – Hold On To Your Pants
+American River Rafting – California’s Best Whitewater

 You know that tickling in your stomach you get when you’re on a roller coaster just waiting, anticipating going over that first drop?
 And then the exhilaration of actually going over and the rush of dropping?
 California whitewater rafting is a hundred times better – and the view is always nicer too.
-Less than an hour from Sacramento and 3 hours from the bay area, you’ll get to enjoy the best California whitewater rafting – and it’s available every day!
+Less than an hour from Sacramento and 2 hours from the bay area, you’ll get to enjoy the best California whitewater rafting – and it’s available almost every day!

 None of us had ever experienced whitewater rafting before – and we were all in our late 40’s and early 50’s.
 Mike didn’t just guide the raft safely down the river, but guided all of us through a wonderful adventure.